smargasyuk/PrePH/README.md

 # PrePH
 Predict PanHandles

-Find Pairs of Complementary regions
+PrePH is a set of Python scripts for finding Pairs of Complementary regions

+# System Requirements
+## OS Requirements
+This tool is supported for macOS.
+The tool has been tested on the following systems:
+- Ubuntu 18.04.4
+- CentOS Linux 7

-# Dependencies
+## Python Dependencies
 - Python version = 2.7
 - pandas
 - numpy